 Julius’ Bar, West Village, New York City

-Today, with its walls of framed photos and newspaper clippings, its National Historic Places designation, and its frequent role as a film location, Julius’ is “like a museum,” as well as a critical gathering space, says owner Helen Buford.
+Today, with its walls of framed photos and newspaper clippings, its National Historic Places designation, and its frequent role as a film location, Julius’ is “like a museum,” as well as a critical gathering space, says Buford.
 It’s where patrons sought support during the AIDS crisis and gathered in the aftermath of 9/11.
-Buford’s husband, Eugene, purchased the bar in the late 1990s, and she has been running it since he passed 11 years ago.
+Buford’s husband, Eugene, purchased the bar in the late 1990s, and she has been running it since he passed away 11 years ago.
 “You can’t close it.
 You don’t want to erase that history, so it disappears and just a little plaque is there,” she says.
 “People want to experience it.”

+“I have this overwhelming feeling of love.
+It gets to me in a good way.
+I want to hug everybody, though I still can’t,” she says.
 “There’s a sense of joy, family, being there with people you care about.
-At Julius’, people feel that they’re home,” says Buford.
-“We have to survive just for those reasons alone.
+At Julius’, people feel that they’re home.
+We have to survive just for those reasons alone.
 You can go to other places, but you can’t be yourself.
 The LGBT community needs their place to be.”

 Alibi Lounge, Harlem, New York City

 “I was in a state of giving up,” says Minko.
 “But in the back of my mind, there was still that voice saying, ‘You can’t.
 You’ll find a way’.”
 And Minko did.
-With help from social media–savvy younger patrons, he launched a Go-Fund-Me site that took off, and within days, Alibi Lounge had raised over $100,000.
+With help from social media–savvy younger patrons, he launched a GoFundMe site that took off, and within days, Alibi Lounge had raised over $100,000.
 “We received so much support from everyone around the world, it gives us a sense of hope.”

-“I spent my first ten years in the States living downtown where it was easy to go to a gay bar.
+“I spent my first 10 years in the States living downtown where it was easy to go to a gay bar.
 When I moved to Harlem, I felt more at home with the people, the smells, the colors, the accents.”
 But despite the neighborhood’s illustrious gay past, with Langston Hughes, Bessie Smith, and other towering gay figures of the Harlem Rennaissance, “I felt the LGBT community was invisible.”

-My Sister’s Room, Atlanta, Georgia
+My Sister’s Room, Atlanta

-Rent hikes in gentrifying urban areas make business ownership difficult “if you’re not a white cis-gendered male,” she says.
+Rent hikes in gentrifying urban areas make business ownership difficult “if you’re not a white cis-gendered male,” says Shockey.
 “But the hope is that, with people’s identities becoming more fluid, maybe we need different types of spaces.
 Someone who is non-binary doesn’t necessarily feel comfortable in a lesbian bar.
-You have to be inclusive to keep a space open.”
+You have to be inclusive to keep a space open.

-One lesbian-owned space that fits that model is My Sister’s Room, a 24-year-old bar, club, and restaurant in Atlanta, Georgia.
+One lesbian-owned space that fits that model is My Sister’s Room, a 25-year-old bar, club, and restaurant in Atlanta, Georgia.
 When they bought it in 2011, Jami Atlanta and Jen-Chase Daniels told themselves, “Let’s see if we can revamp it.
 Let’s make it a no-label zone.”

-The Abbey, Los Angeles, California
+The Abbey, Los Angeles

 Leave it to Hollywood to give its most famed gay bar a reality show.
 In the single season of the 2017 E! network show “What Happens at The Abbey,” viewers watched the hot, young staff of this church-themed destination bar hook up, break up, and everything in between.
 While entertaining, it was also, according to owner David Cooley, an important vehicle for LGBTQ+ visibility.
 “Even in modern pop culture, it’s not that common for a gay bar to be featured on television,” he says.

 If there’s a Los Angeles equivalent to The Stonewall Inn, a place where gay West Hollywood gravitates in times of celebration and in times of pain, it’s The Abbey.
-This sprawling, indoor-outdoor restaurant and club is, “an unofficial town hall,” describes Cooley who opened the bar as a quiet corner coffee shop 29 years ago when there were very few gay establishments.
+This sprawling, indoor-outdoor restaurant and club is “an unofficial town hall,” describes Cooley who opened the bar as a quiet corner coffee shop 29 years ago when there were very few gay establishments.

 Cooley has used The Abbey as a platform for activism through nearly three decades of milestones.
 “We took a stance in 2012 when we banned bachelorette parties during our fight for marriage equality, we hosted free weddings for LGBTQ+ couples when marriage equality was achieved, we honored the 50th anniversary of the Stonewall Riots as an ambassador for Stonewall’s Pride Live organization, and we marched in solidarity with Pulse Nightclub in 2016 on the day of this country’s worst massacre in LGBTQ history.”

-All the while, he’s been keeping the celebrity-peppered crowds coming by polishing The Abbey’s gloss,, including a 2015 expansion to an adjacent space called The Chapel and the 2019 launch of a bar inside a bar, called Within.
+All the while, he’s been keeping the celebrity-peppered crowds coming by polishing The Abbey’s gloss, including a 2015 expansion to an adjacent space called The Chapel and the 2019 launch of a bar inside a bar, called Within.

 The Abbey’s evolution is a testament to independent ownership.
 Though Mattson conjectures that some gay bars might be saved by corporate ownership, The Abbey shows things to be more complicated.
 In 2007, when Cooley sold out to nightclub group SBE, regulars complained that the corporation ruined it by implementing tough security and pricey bottle service.
 The Abbey was still gay, but it was no longer “church.”

 Cooley bought it back in 2015, and The Abbey returned to its community-oriented ways.
 “Our bars are where LGBTQ people are free to express who they are, find love and build friendships, experience gay culture and learn ways to get involved in activism to advance gay rights,” he says.

-Big Chick’s, Chicago, Illinois
+Big Chick’s, Chicago

-“Our ability to last is not being stuck in a moment.
+“Our ability to last is [about] not being stuck in a moment.
 We have changed,” she says.
 Guys who came to cruise in their 20s now come for a meal.
 “Gay bars have changed their function.
 We metamorphosed with food and a beautiful wine program that took off.”

-But living through the AIDS crisis taught her fortitude, and perspective.
+But living through the AIDS crisis taught Fire fortitude, and perspective.
 “I’ve been working in gay bars since 1979.
 I’ve seen a lot of lack of concern, a lot acting as if nothing’s going on.
-That’s not going to happen here,” Fire says.
+That’s not going to happen here,” she says.
 “Back then, you loved someone, saw them every day for cocktails, then they told you they were sick and disappeared.
 It’s not like that for us [during this pandemic].
 It’s less visceral, less connected, more abstract.
 AIDS was right next to me crying on my shoulder.”